Lv100Latios/HL1Screams/README.md

 This is currently a WIP of a mod I decided to create on a whim after seeing the impending port of ACE Fire from Arma 2 to Arma 3.
 The general idea was to take the screams of the port and make it even more silly by replacing them with iconic Scientist screams from Half-Life 1.

 That's it!
 15 screams were chosen to replace the ACE Screaming sounds.
 It's as simple as that.

+If you have any suggestions or issues, please let me know through the issues tracker.
+You can find me on Discord as Lv100Latias (Silver#5760)